knackroot-technolabs-llp/katpool-app/README.md

 You can build the suggested image via `docker build -t katpool-backup:0.4 .` and uncomment its part in the docker-compose.yml file.
 We recommend to transfer the database dump files to other location as additional protection.

+For cloud backup add google credentials file from google cloud console
+  - add it to backup folder as "google-credentials.json"
+  - add the email address to access the dump file in config as "backupEmailAddress"

 ## How to install locally using bun (not recommended)
 To install dependencies: